 Visiting St Peter’s

-Every year, the college hosts many visits from our link schools (see the ‘Events away from Oxford’ tab) and other bespoke events such as those listed under this text.
+Usually, the college hosts many visits each year from our link schools and other bespoke events.
 The college works with pupils from the age of 10 and above, with a focus on schools in the state sector.

 Visits to the college are prioritised for state schools within our link regions, but please do get in touch in any case to check availability.